11andrew1991/design_patterns/Proxy/README.md

 -   A remote proxy provides a local representative for an object in a different address space.
 -   A virtual proxy creates expensive objects on demand.
 -   A protection proxy controls access to the original object.
 Protection proxies are useful when objects should have different access rights.

-##  Other Proxies
--   **Cache Proxy/Server Proxy:** To provide the functionality required to store the results of most frequently used target operations.
-    The proxy object stores these results in some kind of a repository.
-When a client object requests the same operation, the proxy returns the operation results from the storage area without actually accessing the target object.
--   **Firewall Proxy:** The primary use of a firewall proxy is to protect target objects from bad clients.
-A firewall proxy can also be used to provide the functionality required to prevent clients from accessing harmful targets.
--   **Synchronization Proxy:** To provide the required functionality to allow safe concurrent accesses to a target object by different client objects.
--   **Smart Reference Proxy:** To provide the functionality to prevent the accidental disposal/deletion of the target object when there are clients currently with references to it.
-To accomplish this, the proxy keeps a count of the number of references to the target object.
-The proxy deletes the target object if and when there are no references to it.
--   **Counting Proxy:** To provide some kind of audit mechanism before executing a method on the target object.